antoniotecadev/antoniotecadev/README.md

-## 🤖 Tecnologias que eu uso em meus projectos
+## 🤖 Technologies I use in my projects

 #### Frontend